Frequently Asked Questions for SharePoint

 No, they are tailored plans with their own features and limitations.
 To find out more about Office 365 subscription and SharePoint Server options, call Professional Advantage at 1800 126 499.

 Which is better for SharePoint – Office 365 or on-premise?

-The main different between Office 365 and an on-premise version of Microsoft Office is that you rent Office 365 but buy the on‑premise version.
+The main difference between Office 365 and an on-premise version of Microsoft SharePoint is that you rent Office 365 but buy the on‑premises version.
 Office 365 is provided as software‑as‑a‑service and does not involve a heavy up‑front investment.
-With Office 365 you pay a monthly or annual subscription fee that entitles you to automatic version upgrades and Office on Demand services.
+With Office 365, you pay a monthly or annual subscription fee that entitles you to automatic version upgrades and Office on-demand services.

-- No longer invest in IT hardware or software with continuous release cycles and automatic upgrades
+- No longer have to invest in IT hardware or software with continuous release cycles and automatic upgrades.

-- Have access to automatic backups and geo-replicated disaster recovery.
+- Get access to automatic backups and geo-replicated disaster recovery.

-- Instantly mobilise your workforce with Skype for business and offline sync for office applications.
+- Instantly mobilise your workforce with Microsoft Teams and offline sync for your documents with OneDrive.

 - And use the latest Microsoft software and never have to do an upgrade or migration project again!

-If your preference is to own your own software, or if you're not sure you can maintain an Office 365 subscription for the long term, the on‑premise version may be your best option.
-However this means that when Microsoft upgrades its Office software you won't have the latest version.
+If your preference is to own your own software, or if you're not sure you can maintain an Office 365 subscription for the long term, the on‑premises version may be your best option.
+However, this means that when Microsoft upgrades its Office software, you won't have the latest version.

 How much does it cost to deploy SharePoint?

 Professional Advantage provides a pre-defined SharePoint in-a-box solution for a moderate fee, however, the pricing for a custom-designed and deployed solution (which is the typical option for most customers), would be determined by your needs in terms of system functionalities and capabilities.